Requirements: (Section 55.501-55-509 FS)

 - Records the judgment and affidavit.

-- Mails notices of the recording of the foreign judgment, by certified mail with return receipt requested, to the judgment debtors to the mailing addresses given in the Affidavit.
+- Mails notices of the recording of the foreign judgment, by certified mail with return receipt requested, to the judgment debtors at the mailing addresses given in the Affidavit.

 Our office does not provide proof of mailing.
 The judgment creditor may mail notice of recording of the judgment debtors and may record proof of mailing.